 - You’re sending an email campaign where you use the “spread out” feature to send only a certain number of emails/day.
 With “Skip Weekends” on, the campaign would only send Monday through Friday.

 - You have a long-running campaign, sending 24 hours/day.
-As soon as it becomes Saturday, by your local time zone, the campaign will pause and resume sending on Monday morning at 8:00 AM by your local time zone.
+As soon as it becomes Saturday, by your chosen time zone, the campaign will pause and resume sending on Monday morning at 8:00 AM by your chosen time zone.
+Your “chosen” time zone is your computer’s local time zone unless you manually changed the time zone offset in the Scheduling Date/Time field.

 - You’re sending an email campaign that recurs daily or hourly, based on new rows found in your Google Sheet.
 With “Skip Weekends” on, the campaign wouldn’t check for new spreadsheet rows during the weekend.